 It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
 Fortunately, our study skills program in the St. Louis region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
 Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
 These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
 Discover for yourself how our friendly tutors in the St. Louis region can help your child accomplish goals and realize his or her potential.

 A Comprehensive Education

 You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
 Using a variety of study tips, tactics and strategies, our tutors in the St. Louis region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-That’s why our study skills experts in the St. Louis region keep the big picture in mind.
-Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
-That includes teaching proven goal-setting strategies and study tips that can be used time and again.
-In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.
+That’s why our study skills tutors in the St. Louis region focus on the larger picture.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 - How to use active listening.